-Mabel Normand started work at the famed silent filmmakers, Vitagraph studios that were the first studio to ever use stop motion animation.
+Mabel Normand started work at the famed silent filmmakers, Vitagraph Studios which were the first studio to ever use stop motion animation.
 She stayed there for a short period of time but her career wouldn’t really kick off until 1911.
-That year she starred in D. W. Griffith’s film Her Awakening where she was noticed by Mack Sennett who would launch her career to it’s lofty heights and be in an on and off relationship with her for a long time.
+That year she starred in D. W Griffith’s film “Her Awakening” where she was noticed by Mack Sennett who would launch her career to its lofty heights and be in an on and off relationship with her for a long time.

 Sennett then founded Keystone Studios where he brought Mabel and there she flourished.
 She soon dropped her role as the bathing beauty and became known as a comedienne.
 Here she started to direct and write her own work and start working with some pretty major celebrities including Boris Karloff and Laurel and Hardy.

-But she is well known for one particular a man she mentored and directed wrote for throughout her career, Charlie Chaplin.
+But she is well known for one particular man she mentored and directed wrote for throughout her career, Charlie Chaplin.
 She even directed his famous character “The Tramp” in his first film “Mabel’s Strange Predicament” however due to scheduling it was released as the second “The Tramp” film.

-Mabel Normand sits happily in the world of early female directing legends alongside other famed women including the rumored first female director Alice Guy-Blanche, Lois Weber and Frances Marion.
-However like most of them many of her films are lost and she is wholly underappreciated.
+Mabel Normand sits happily in the world of early female directing legends alongside other famed women including the rumored first female director Alice Guy-Blanche, Lois Weber, and Frances Marion.
+However, like most of them, many of her films are lost and she is wholly underappreciated.

 Much of this however has a root in the scandals she was embroiled in that helped put an end to her groundbreaking career.
 Firstly there was the shooting of William Desmond Taylor her close friend in 1922 for which she was a suspect but was ruled out.
-Then there was the 1924 shooting where Normand’s chauffer shot and killed Courtland S Dines with Mabel’s own gun but the big one were the Roscoe “Fatty” Arbuckle Trials after the death of actress Virginia Rappe.
+Then there was the 1924 shooting where Normand’s chauffer shot and killed Courtland S Dines with Mabel’s own gun but the big one was the Roscoe “Fatty” Arbuckle Trials after the death of actress Virginia Rappe.

 She continued to be in front of the camera and signed to Hal Roach studios and with the help of some of her celebrity friends including actress and director Mary Pickford, Normand was able to have films released again.
 All of these later films were written by Stand Laurel just one of the many big comedians she worked with.
 In 1926 she married Lew Cody a fellow actor.